From Robo Vacs to Air Fryers, Here Are the Best Early Prime Day Home and Kitchen Deals

 Prime Day has some of the best deals on electronics, apparel, fitness gear and entertainment, but we’ve also found the best Prime Day home deals on new products to making working from home a bit more comfortable, or Prime Day kitchen deals that’ll help you improve your home chef skills.
 Whether you’re looking for top kitchen gadgets or smart home accessories, there are actually a lot of Prime Day deals you can shop right now.

-Don’t wait to upgrade your espresso maker or spring for the latest robot vacuum—Amazon has tons of early access deals, with the best cooking supplies and home improvement equipment in stock now, if you can’t wait.
+Don’t wait to upgrade your espresso maker or spring for the latest robot vacuum—Amazon has tons of early access deals, with the best cooking supplies and home improvement equipment in stock now.
 Remember to refresh the site during the actual Prime Day dates if you’re looking for even more new kitchen and dining items to finally host an in-person dinner party, or just get your house summer-ready.

 The Best Prime Day Home and Kitchen Deals